 The Guidelines recognise that biometrics is now an international technology in an international market place covering a wide variety of regulatory regimes.

-The Biometrics Institute itself has spread its wings from its Australia-New Zealand origins and is now co-located in Europe.
-In addition, it maintains close relations in the Asia-Pacific area through a seminar and visit programme.
+The Biometrics Institute itself has spread its wings from its Australia-New Zealand origins and is now co-located in Europe and also engages pro-actively with the USA.

-In practice each year the Guidelines will be reviewed on the basis of inputs from stakeholders and interested parties.
+In practice the Guidelines will be reviewed regularly on the basis of inputs from stakeholders and interested parties.
 This continuous review process, whilst attempting to maintain the Guidelines' principles of simplicity and consumer transparency, will include wherever necessary the inputs from standards organisations and other interested parties.
-Already, those inputs are being provided and are being considered by the Institute’s Privacy Committee and Board, perhaps for inclusion in the next version of the Guidelines.
+Already, those inputs are being provided and are being considered by the Institute’s Privacy Expert Group and Board, perhaps for inclusion in the next version of the Guidelines.